vfxdrummer/asynchronizer/README.md

 // At some point in your code, event one has happened.
-// Tell the Asynchronizer about it. asynchronizer.check 'event one', 'data for event one'
+// Tell the Asynchronizer about it. asynchronizer.check('event one', 'data for event one');

 // At this point the Asynchronizer still waits for event two,
 // so the callback does not get triggered.